|Relevant SDG Targets |

 Employment and Decent Work for Peace and Resilience Recommendation, 2017 (R. 205).

-Many other ILO Departments and units contribute to employment-rich economic growth: first and foremost the Enterprises Department, but also the units working on the rural and informal economies, on migration and on sectoral activities, as well as the Research Department.
+Many other ILO Departments and units contribute to employment-rich economic growth: first and foremost the Enterprises Department, but also the units working on rural and informal economies, on migration and on sectoral activities, as well as the Research Department.

 here.
 The centre includes several databases on